SURREY FLAG FOOTBALL LEAGUE– RULES & REGULATIONS / PLAYER CODE OF CONDUCT

 – To keep Surrey Flag Football a competitive and fair place to play for all involved, a mercy rule will be enforced when the score of any game becomes unreachable for one opponent.
 Unreachable is defined by the league as ‘any score with a differential of 40 or more points at the beginning of the 4th quarter.’
 The referee will ask the captain of the losing team if they wish to continue.
 If they do not, the game will conclude at that point.
 If they choose to continue, the game will resume as normal.

 - The ball will be kicked from the fifteen-yard line.

-- The opposing team must be lined up no closer than the half way point of the field (40-yard line).
+- The opposing team must be lined up no closer than the half way point of the field (45-yard line).

 - On-side kicks are not permitted.

-- Off-side kicks (the ball is kicked out of bounds) will result in a re-kick with a 5-yard penalty (half the distance to the goal) or the receiving team may choose to take the ball where it went out of bounds.
+- Off-side kicks (the ball is kicked out of bounds) will result in a re-kick with a 5-yard penalty or the receiving team may choose to take the ball where it went out of bounds.

 - A receiver cannot project a ball forward when attempting to receive a kick.

 - A touch-back will be called when a ball that has been kicked from the tee goes straight through the opposing team’s end-zone and out of bounds without hitting the ground.
 Play will resume at the ten-yard line.
 No points are awarded.

 - A receiver of a punt must be given a buffer space of five yards by the opposing team in order to cleanly receive the kick.
 If a team fails to give the receiver space to receive the ball, a ten-yard NO YARDS penalty will be given.